Rhyzan/RhyzCorp-Distribution/README.md

-# RhyzCorp: Distribution
+# RhyzCorp: Einstein-Rosen Logistics Inc.
 [A Mindustry Mod] Upgraded distribution structures for both items and liquids.

 ## Issues
 - ER Bridge Conduit: bridge sprite disappears once the input block is not on screen
 - ER Bridge: theres a bit of delay
-- No sprites!
-If you would like to volunteer as tribute regardless of your expertise in spriting, ping me @Rhyzzz#0422 on Discord.
-Thank you!
+- Disconnected conveyors & conduit sprites have a bit of fuzz on the outside
+- Fabric threader needs implementation of phase-weaver effect

 ## To-do